Alpha107/Face-Mask-Detection-System/README.md

 # Face Mask Detection System

 ## Overview
-The Face Mask Detection System is a deep learning-based solution to detect whether individuals are wearing masks in images or real-time video feeds.
-It uses convolutional neural networks (CNNs) for classification and MTCNN for face detection.
-This project is a practical implementation of AI in ensuring public health and safety, especially in the context of pandemics.
+The Face Mask Detection System is an AI-driven solution designed to identify whether individuals are wearing masks in images or real-time video streams.
+It leverages Convolutional Neural Networks (CNNs) for classification and MTCNN for accurate face detection.
+This project demonstrates the application of deep learning in promoting public health and safety, particularly during pandemics.

-The goal of this project is to develop a system that can classify images as either "face with mask" or "face without mask."
-The system uses a CNN model trained on a dataset of images that contain faces, some wearing masks and others not.
-The workflow includes loading and preprocessing images, training a CNN, and making predictions using the trained model.
+The primary objective of this project is to build a system that classifies images into two categories: "face with mask" and "face without mask."
+The system is powered by a CNN model trained on a dataset containing images of faces, both with and without masks.
+The process involves loading and preprocessing the images, training the CNN, and using the trained model to make predictions.

 ## Features
 - Real-time detection of face masks using webcam or images.